All Archives

 Memory Without a Mind

 Writing externalised language.
 Photography externalised sight.
-Niépce's 1826 exposure captured what no human memory could hold: the exact fall of light on a courtyard in Burgundy, preserved in bitumen on pewter.
-The first photograph is the first time the world remembered itself without a mind doing the remembering.
+Niépce's 1826 exposure captured the exact fall of light on a courtyard in Burgundy.
+The first time the world remembered itself without a mind doing the remembering.

 No. 10